cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 to inject additional reports but Helper shares would fail validation without valid rate-limited tokens.

+> TODO: Address the impact of Leaders dropping reports

 ### Collusion between Attester and Leader

 It is important to prevent the Leader from identifying individual